tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 Maybe some steps are not 100% correct, but the general idea should get clear.

-* The Canvas manages a central Vault (Canvas-Vault).
+* The Canvas manages a central vault (Canvas-Vault).
 * When the Canvas-Vault is setup, a trust relation to the Kubernetes-Cluster CA is configured.
 * When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a private vault is requested or not.
-* If no private vault is requested, the workflow comes to an end here.   :-)
+* If no private vault is requested, the workflow comes to an end here   :-)
-* For the next steps we need a unique string to identify the component.
+* For the next steps we need a unique string to identify the component instance.
-  Therefore a step creating a Component-Instance-ID "<CIID>" was added in the sequence diagram.
+  Therefore a step creating a Component-Instance-ID "&lt;CIID&gt;" was added in the sequence diagram.
 Maybe there exists already something like this, then this step can be skipped.
-* A dedicated Key-Value-Store named "privatevault-<CIID>" is created in the Canvas-Vault.
+* A dedicated Key-Value-Store named "privatevault-&lt;CIID&gt;" is created in the Canvas-Vault.
   This is the private vault for the component instance.
-* At the same time a dedicated Kubernetes ServiceAccount for this component, named "sa-<CIID>", is created.
+* At the same time a dedicated Kubernetes ServiceAccount for this component, named "sa-&lt;CIID&gt;", is created.
 * The Canvas-Vault is configured to grant the newly created ServiceAccount full permissions to the newly created Key-Value-Store.
 * If a component POD is started, which requires access to the private vault,